KazeEspada/IRCBot/README.md

 Aradiabot
 =============
-A IRC bot written in Java using the pIRCbot API.
+A IRC bot written in Java using the PircBotX API. https://code.google.com/p/pircbotx/

 Description